JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │ c                        0.333333
 ```

-As opposed to `nrow`, `proprow` cannot be used outside of operation
+As opposed to `nrow`, `proprow` cannot be used outside of the operation
-specification syntax and is only allowed when processing `GroupedDataFrame`.
+specification syntax and is only allowed when processing a `GroupedDataFrame`.

 ### Getting the group number

 Another common operation is getting group number.
 Use the `groupindices` and
-`groupindices => [target column name]` context dependent expressions to get it:
+`groupindices => [target column name]` context-dependent expressions to get it:

 ```jldoctest sac